Finance structured to suit your business, from Operating Leases and Finance Leases to Energy Service Agreements, PPAs and Storage as a Service.

-As of 1st January 2019, the accounting standard IFRS 16 Leases comes into effect.
-Lessees will need to account for their leases under a single accounting treatment, generally bringing all leases ‘on balance sheet’.
+On 1st January 2019, the accounting standard IFRS 16 Leases came into effect.
+Lessees need to account for their leases under a single accounting treatment, generally bringing all leases ‘on balance sheet’.
 The ESA offers a way to access energy efficiency measures ‘off-balance sheet’.

 The Energy Services Agreement (ESA) is a relatively new and exciting financial vehicle for funding energy efficiency.
 Similar to the Solar Power Purchase Agreement (PPA), under an ESA, the equipment is installed, owned and operated by the vendor / financier (an Energy Services Company, or ESCO).
 The ESCO sells the saved power to the customer, typically via monthly payments over an agreed operational period of 5 years or so.